CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.3 Clients on Windows 10.md

 #### SYS.2.2.3.A22 Windows PowerShell (CIA)

 The execution of PowerShell and WPS files SHOULD only be granted to administrators.
-The PowerShell execution itself SHOULD be centrally logged and the logs monitored.
+The PowerShell version itself SHOULD be centrally logged and the logs monitored.
 The execution of PowerShell scripts SHOULD be restricted by the Set-ExecutionPolicy-AllSigned command to prevent the accidental execution of unsigned scripts.

 #### SYS.2.2.3.A23 Extended Credential Protection in Windows 10 (CI)

-On UEFI-based systems, SecureBoot SHOULD use and monitor the status of LSASS protected mode at system startup (see SYS.2.2.3.A11 Credential Protection in Windows 10).
+On UEFI-based systems, SecureBoot SHOULD use and monitor the status of LSASS protected mode at system startup (see SYS.2.2.3.A11 Credential protection in Windows 10).
 If remote maintenance of the client systems is provided by means of RDP, the option "restrictedAdmin" SHOULD be used when using Windows 10 in a domain from the functional level 2012 R2.

 #### SYS.2.2.3.A24 Activation of the last-access timestamp (A)